 The camera loves her

 I also like to use some “negative space”.
-This might me a solid background or some interesting objects behind the subject.
+What is this?
+It’s just blank space.
+This might be a solid background or some interesting objects behind the subject.
+Sometimes you will find lots of space on the left and the subject on the right.
+This is also purposeful.
 The eye “looks” for symmetry first and when it finds it, it gets boring.
+It’s funny when we think of taking images and don’t know any better, we always want to center everything, or at least I did when I first began my photography journey.
 So below, notice how Hailey is not perfectly centered.
 I am also purposely doing this, as the composition is a large part of what “makes” a portrait.
 It’s much more than a good camera, prop or a cute outfit. 🙂

 Check out our session options on our pricing page to schedule your own little one!